evanseitz/POLARIS/README.md

 # README
 ## POLARIS: Path of Least Action Recursive Survey

-This repository contains the software implementation for our paper **POLARIS: path of least action analysis on energy landscapes** (Seitz, Frank): https://www.biorxiv.org/content/10.1101/633628v1.
+This repository contains the software implementation for our paper **POLARIS: path of least action analysis on energy landscapes** (Seitz, Frank): doi: 10.1021/acs.jcim.9b01108.
 It contains tools to apply the discussed methods to energy landscapes.

 ### Installation
 1. Install latest version of Anaconda: https://www.anaconda.com/download/